-A task force to review the Discovery Standards will start meeting in 2014.
+The Discovery Standards Task Force continues its work.
 Hon.
-Marty Marcus is will chair this task force.
-The reporter is Prof. Jennifer Laurin.
+Marty Marcus is chair of this task force.
+The Reporter is Jennifer Laurin.